honestbee/honestbee.github.io/_posts/2016-09-08-ssh-keys-github.markdown

 # Update January 2017

-To reduce the impact of slow GitHub API responses and to ensure timely responses of the script, a few optimisations can be applied as follows:
+To reduce the impact of slow Github API responses and to ensure timely responses of the script, a few optimisations can be applied as follows:

 - Usage of `--connection-timeout` and `--max-time` options in `curl`
 - Usage of a cache on disk with a TTL.
 A very simple implementation can be